kj4tmp/gatorcat/doc/README.md

 GatorCAT provides the following:

-1. [GatorCAT CLI](#gatorcat-cli): a command-line interface executable for common tasks when working with EtherCAT networks (scanning etc.).
+1. [GatorCAT CLI](#gatorcat-cli): a command-line interface executable for common tasks when working with EtherCAT networks, incuding running, scanning, and debugging.
 1. [GatorCAT Module](#gatorcat-module): a zig module for writing applications that interact with EtherCAT networks.

 ## Zig Version